 Why Would DISALLOW_FILE_MODS Be Set to True?

-There are several reasons why you might find DISALLOW_FILE_MODS
+There are several reasons why you might find DISALLOW_FILE_MODS set to true:

 - Security Hardening: Website developers or administrators might intentionally set it to enhance security, especially on production websites.